HUST-NingKang-Lab/ONN4MST/README.md

     └── error_list                         : Error list of input data files
 ```

-ONN4MST models are provided in our [releases](https://github.com/HUST-NingKang-Lab/ONN4MST/releases).
+We only provide general model on GitHub.
+Other models mentioned in our study as well as our training scripts are available upon reasonable request.
+General models based on all features (44,668 features) and selected features (1462 features) can be found in our [releases](https://github.com/HUST-NingKang-Lab/ONN4MST/releases).

 ## Support